johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-devicie.md

 2. Under **Discover Connectors**, find the **Devicie Reporting Connector** and select **Set up**.

-3. In the **Choose policy** field, select a policy for your connector configuration.
+3. In the **Choose policy** field, select a policy for your Connector configuration.

 4. Enter the following fields:
    - **Host address**
    - **Port**
    - **Token ID**

-5. Select **Test connection** to confirm the connection is successful.
+5. Select **Test Connection** to confirm the Connection is successful.

 6. Under **User & Browser events**, select the desired browser events to be sent to the Devicie endpoint.